ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 ## The Aftermath

 We quickly end the meeting there because there is nothing more to discuss.
-The good thing was that one representative of the business side witness the whole exchange.
+The good thing is that one representative of the business side witness the whole exchange.
 The Senior Engineer and I repeat a few additional piece of information, in order for him to fully grasp the details of the situation.

-I ask him for a favor, because I saw the _leeching consultants_ recorded the teams meeting but we don't have access to it.
-He kindly accepts to ask them a copy of said recording.
+I ask him for a favor, because I saw the _leeching consultants_ record the teams meeting but we don't have access to it.
+He kindly accepts to petition them for a copy of said recording.

-We are still waiting for a reply to this email request.
+To this day, we are still waiting for a reply to this email request.

-## A Case Defense Of Casey Muratori: Non-Pessimization Vs. Optimization

-Sorry, I am not sorry about the orthographic pun.